utahfmr/VULFI/README.md

 #endif
 ```

-If your target program is a C++ program then add below code snippet at the begining of the code file.
+If your target program is a C++ program then add below code snippet at the beginning of the code file.

 ```